 Collier County will construct separate right turn lanes on Airport Road at the intersection with Davis Boulevard.

-The northbound right turn lane will be constructed first and we anticipate starting construction in fall of 2018.
+The northbound right turn lane will be constructed first and we anticipate starting construction in April of 2019.
 The cost for this part of the project is approximately $500.000 and it should take about three months to complete this work.

 The southbound right turn lane will be constructed afterward with a similar budget and timeframe.